AICC/CMI-5_Spec_Current/cmi5_coursestructure.md

 <a name="au_meta_data"/>
 ### 7.1.4 AU Meta Data

-The data in this section is used by the LMS to locate the AU and provide launch data.
+The data in this section are used by the LMS to locate the AU and provide launch data.
-AU’s may also contain objectives.
+AUs may also contain objectives.

 <table border="1" cellspacing="0" cellpadding="0">